Office of System Safety

 The Office of System Safety is responsible for guiding the transit industry shift to a Safety Management System (SMS) approach by developing, implementing, and maintaining transit safety policy and rulemaking.
-Additionally, the office will oversee transit accident investigation and safety data collection.
+Additionally, the office oversees safety data collection.

 This office is also responsible for developing and providing technical assistance to transit industry stakeholders.

-Ms. Key is a double graduate of Howard University, having received both a bachelor of arts and a law degree from the Washington D.C. institution.
+Ms. Key is a double graduate of Howard University, having received both her Bachelor of Arts and Juris Doctor degrees from the Washington D.C. institution.
 Ms. Key is a member of the Maryland Bar and the Transportation Research Board’s Transit and Intermodal Law Committee.